Sampling from high-dimensional, multimodal distributions using automatically tuned, tempered Hamiltonian Monte Carlo: Hamiltonian Monte Carlo and multimodality

+Like the Hamiltonian flow $\Phi_t$, the numerical simulation map $\Psi_t$ is symplectic \citep{leimkuhler2004simulating}.
+As a result, $\Psi_t$ preserves the volume element: $dx(t)dp(t) = dx(0)dp(0)$.
+Moreover, the numerical simulation by the leapfrog method enjoys long-term stability---in particular, provided that $\epsilon$ is sufficiently small, we have

-\citep{leimkuhler2004simulating}.
-Due to the long term stability and volume preservation, the probability of accepting the candidate $\Psi_t(x(0), v(0))$ according to the criterion \eqref{eqn:acceptance_criterion} can be made close to one by using sufficiently small LF step size.
+\citep{neal2011mcmc, leimkuhler2004simulating}.
+Due to the long term stability and volume preservation, the probability of accepting the candidate $\Psi_t(x(0), p(0))$ according to the criterion \eqref{eqn:acceptance_criterion} can become arbitrarily close to one by employing a sufficiently small leapfrog step size.
+Finally, both $\Phi_t$ and $\Psi_t$ are time-reversible: writing $\mathcal T(x,p) := (x, -p)$, we have

 When the target distribution is multimodal, HMC typically fails to visit separated modes.
-Denoting $(x(s), v(s)) = \Psi_s(x(0), v(0))$, we have, from
+Denoting $(x(s), p(s)) = \Psi_s(x(0), p(0))$, we have